 A major draw for coffee drinkers is the caffeine boost that accompanies a cup of coffee.
 Caffeine can make you feel more alert, but it can also dehydrate you.

 Low hydration levels will lower saliva production which can lead to dry mouth.
 This unpleasant condition allows bacteria to spread easily across your teeth, heightening your risk for oral infections such as gum disease.

 Periodontal disease can cause inflammation of the gum tissue, but as it progresses, it can also create severe damage to your teeth that can result in tooth loss.
 You can prevent these issues by drinking plenty of water along with your coffee to stay hydrated.

 Learn More Oral Health Tips from Your Laurel, MD Dentist

 Laurel Smiles Dental Care offers professional teeth whitening services and other cosmetic dental treatments to patients of all ages.
-Dr. Goyal is a highly qualified dentist in Laurel, MD who also specializes in general, implant, and restorative dentistry, including periodontal care.
+Dr. Cooper is a highly qualified dentist in Laurel, MD who also specializes in general, implant, and restorative dentistry, including periodontal care.
 To schedule a consultation or appointment with our practice, contact our staff by phone at 301.200.1315 or reach our office online.